Jaland/jaland.github.io/_posts/2023-04-01-hexigon-tile-laying-in-godot.md

 - A center tile is place somewhere (does not matter where)
 - Each Tile has an arrow with a direction
 - Players take turns placing a tile adjacent to the previous tile
-  - The arrow on the tile the player place must point the **next** tile being placed
+  - The new tile **must** be placed where the previous tile is pointing

 That is really it that is all you need to know.